suggap

 Plot

-After his mother's suicide, adolescent Zachary "Zack" Mayo was sent to live with his alcoholic womanizing father, Byron, a US Navy petty officer stationed in US Naval Base Subic Bay, Philippines.
-Now an adult, Zack prepares to report to Fort Rainer, a US Navy's Aviation Officer Candidate School (AOCS), located near Port Townsend, Washington.
-Zack surprises Byron by announcing his intention to become a Navy jet pilot.
+After his mother's suicide, adolescent Zachary "Zack" Mayo was sent to live with his father Byron, an alcoholic, womanizing US Navy petty officer stationed in the Philippines.
+Now a college graduate, Zack (much to Byron's surprise) reports to Fort Rainier, an Aviation Officer Candidate School (AOCS) located near Port Townsend, Washington.

 Awards